 Collection and Processing

 As eider ducks prepare new nests for the breeding season, they shed some of their down which forms a uniform layer of insulation.
-Remarkably, the special hooks in eiderdown ensure that none blows away.
+Remarkably, the special hooks in the down ensure that none blows away.
 This way, the female and the eggs are protected against the cold Icelandic wind during the incubation period.

 Eider ducks are a wild species.
 They require freedom and do not thrive in captivity.
 Therefore in order to harvest the down, the eider farmer must adapt to the lifestyle of the duck.
 Closely following the bird’s life cycle, the farmers move in at the end of the breeding season and gather down from the abandoned nests.
 Each nest contains an average of just 20 grams of down.

-Eiderdown: an Exclusive Luxury
+An Exclusive Luxury

 After the arduous harvest has been carried out, the eiderdown must be dried and freed of impurities in an elaborate, hands-on process.
-This task requires the utmost delicateness as mishandling the down can cause it to lose its clinging properties.
+This delicate task requires the utmost care as mishandling the down can cause it to lose its clinging properties.
 Quality control ensures that the delivered eiderdown meets the highest standard for customers.

 Self-regulating adjustment to ambient temperature